-Final Determination
+Preliminary Determination

-The Scientific Committee, established by the Threatened Species Conservation Act, has made a Final Determination to list the herb Pterostylis chaetophora M.A.Clem. & D.L.Jones as a VULNERABLE SPECIES Part 1 of Schedule 2 of the Act.
+The Scientific Committee, established by the Threatened Species Conservation Act, has made a Preliminary Determination to support a proposal to list the herb Pterostylis chaetophora M.A.Clem. & D.L.Jones as a VULNERABLE SPECIES Part 1 of Schedule 2 of the Act.
 Listing of Vulnerable species is provided for by Part 2 of the Act.